 It can be overwhelming.

-Yeah it’s just over flooded.
-Even if you see something really good your brain is just so full.
-You watch something good but you’re already full.
+Yeah.
+Even if you see something really good your brain is so full.
 You need to step away from it to be able to come back and enjoy it.
 To very selectively pick a few projects.
-I want to watch this guys work, this video, that will be nice to watch and enjoy something as a piece.
 That daily consumption of clips and videos, your daily dose of Instagram is about enough, all you can handle.

 Now you have added a shoe company into the mix.
 What’s happening with Last Resort AB?

-Basically he called some connections and told me he had a factory with small minimums at a great price run by nice people.
+He called some connections and told me he had a factory with small minimums, at a great price, run by nice people.
 We drew up the first model and within two months we had a sample which was already a very good direction.
-Like “oh my god this is actually nice”.
 The best thing about it is we can produce very small minimums so there’s no pressure.
-When I approached other factories back in the day minimums were 6000 pairs, or 3000 per colour, big minimums.when you’re starting a new thing.
-With this we can make low quantities, no pressure.
-It’s very nice to be able to make some shoes and have a small team and start playing around with what you can do as a skate shoe company.
+When I approached other factories back in the day, minimums were 6000 pairs, or 3000 per colour.
+Big minimums when you’re starting a new thing.
+With this, we can make low quantities, no pressure.
+It’s very nice to be able to make some shoes and have a small team and start playing around with what you can do as a shoe company.

 There’s also the political side of things.
 I’m not going to hate on Nike or Converse or adidas.
 They treat riders well and so on.
 I have my personal things with them and I’m to going to go into details but I believe a shoe company needs to exist that is like Polar or Palace, the generation shift which occurred with companies in the industry.
 We saw it happen with Polar, Palace and FA and Hockey.
 We still have some of the old ones going strong which is great, hats off to the DLX guys and Girl/Chocolate.